aryanjassal/chroma/README.md

     return
 ```

+Of course, this is only for development.
+If Chroma is installed globally, this can't be done.
+Work is being done on allowing custom handlers in `~/.config/chroma/handlers`, so you will be able to write up a handler for Chroma and start using it locally.

 ## Notes

 I have been trying to inject the default theme table into lua's system path, so theme developers can get type hints.
 Applications like `vim` (kind of) do it, so it should be possible.
 I just can't figure out how to do it.
 If anyone does, you're welcome to contribute.
+Rather, *please* contribute.